BardicDefense/purple-hack/README.md

 ### Cooking

-Given a fire, cooking pots, and ingredients (e.g. foraged food, standard rations, hunted game), someone may cook a meal, a Moderate (8+) task.
+Given a fire, cooking pots, and ingredients (e.g. foraged food, packed food, hunted game), someone may cook a meal, a Moderate (8+) task.
 Someone particularly skilled in Cooking succeeds automatically.

-**If the check succeeds:** An especially tasty dish is produced.
-Those who eat the meal lower the difficulty of the Con check required to rest (see below), due to their hearty supper.
+**If the check succeeds:** An especially tasty dish is produced, increasing the sensation of those who eat it (see [food](#food))

-**If the check fails:** A palatable but not exemplary dish is produced.
-A natural 20 denotes a ruined meal (burned, spilled, etc.) that is utterly inedible.
-No Con check mod.
+**If the check fails:** A serviceable but not exemplary dish is produced, with no change to sensation.
+A natural 1 denotes a ruined meal (burned, spilled, etc.) that is utterly inedible.

 ### Rest Checks